 What are the charges against Venezuela's Nicolás Maduro?

-Venezuela's Nicolás Maduro and his wife, Cilia Flores, face a raft of charges in the United States following President Trump's announcement early Saturday that the U.S. attacked Caracas and took them into custody.
+Venezuela's Nicolás Maduro and his wife, Cilia Flores, face criminal charges in the United States following President Trump's announcement early Saturday that the U.S. attacked Caracas and took them into custody.

-Maduro, Flores and senior Venezuelan officials face charges related to alleged "drug trafficking and narco-terrorism conspiracies," according to an unsealed indictment posted on social media Saturday by U.S. Attorney General Pam Bondi.

-The indictment alleges that, starting in 1999, the defendants partnered with international drug trafficking organizations to ultimately transport thousands of tons of cocaine into the United States.
+A new indictment unsealed in federal court in New York charges Maduro with narco-terrorism conspiracy, cocaine-importation conspiracy and weapons charges.
+Flores and other senior Venezuelan officials, including Maduro's son, are also facing charges.

-Maduro and his wife "will soon face the full wrath of American justice on American soil in American courts," Bondi wrote in an earlier post on X.
+Attorney General Pam Bondi, in a post on X, wrote that Maduro and his wife "will soon face the full wrath of American justice on American soil in American courts."

 Nicolas Maduro and his wife, Cilia Flores, have been indicted in the Southern District of New York.
 Nicolas Maduro has been charged with Narco-Terrorism Conspiracy, Cocaine Importation Conspiracy, Possession of Machineguns and Destructive Devices, and Conspiracy to Possess…— Attorney General Pamela Bondi (@AGPamBondi) January 3, 2026

-Prosecutors said that Maduro helped negotiate multi-ton shipments of cocaine, and directed the Cartel de los Soles to provide military-grade weapons to FARC.

-He also allegedly coordinated foreign affairs with Honduras and others to facilitate large-scale drug trafficking.
+The new indictment adds to charges against Maduro and other Venezuelan officials that were announced in March 2020 during the first Trump administration.

+Maduro denied those initial charges and called for dialogue with the U.S., before being captured.

-The current Trump administration has ramped up the pressure over the past year.
-In November 2025, the U.S. designated the Cartel de los Soles as a foreign terrorist organization.
+The current Trump administration has ramped up the pressure on Maduro over the past year.
+The U.S. raised the bounty for Maduro's arrest to $50 million, and designated the Cartel de los Soles as a foreign terrorist organization.

-The new indictment released Saturday reiterates these charges and also alleges that Maduro "partnered" with organizations including the Sinaloa Cartel, the Zetas and Tren de Aragua.

 Separately, the International Criminal Court has been investigating the Venezuelan government for alleged torture, sexual violence and arbitrary detentions.